 The Kusamura Bonsai Club is one of the oldest English-speaking bonsai clubs in northern California.
 We sponsor lectures and instruction in the technique of growing bonsai for beginners and advanced students.

 Kusamura Bonsai Club arose out of an initial organization named “Hokubei Kusamura Mujin-ko” with its earliest recorded formal meeting in 1956.
-It became known as the Northern California Kusamura Mutual Association a few years later.
-It began meeting in member’s homes and was led by Keiseki Hirotsu who only spoke Japanese.
+It became known as the Northern California Kusamura Mutual Association a few years later and began meeting in member’s homes.
+It was led by Yukikichi “Keiseki” Hirotsu who only spoke Japanese.
+Later he was founder of Kashu Suiseki Kai in Palo Alto, the first suiseki club in North America, and a few years later founded and taught at San Francisco Suiseki Kai.

 A few years earlier Yuji Yoshimura started teaching bonsai to non-Japanese citizens after WWII.
 His father was Toshiji Yoshimura, an important person in Japanese bonsai at that time.
 He owned Kofu-En (Tokyo) nursery and a founder of the prestigious Nippon Bonsai Society.
 In April 1952, the 31-year-old Yuji Yoshimura, assisted by German agricultural diplomat Alfred Koehn, began the first bonsai course for foreigners in Tokyo at his Kofu-en nursery.
 Yoshimura refused to believe the prevailing wisdom that Westerners could not understand, appreciate, or technically master bonsai.
 He then created the Nippon Bonsai Society and became the first to teach Bonsai to non-Japanese citizens after WWII.
 The class was an instant success, and within three years over 600 students — mostly foreign dignitaries, military personnel and businessmen and their wives — took the six-lesson course in classical bonsai art.